Ever Wonder Why Those Four Faces Made Mount Rushmore?

 The First Face – George Washington

-- George Washington’s face was the first to be carved on Mount Rushmore.
+• George Washington’s face was the first to be carved on Mount Rushmore.

-- The Washington Carving was officially dedicated on July 4, 1930.
+• The Washington Carving was officially dedicated on July 4, 1930.

 Why he made the mountain:

-A leader of the American Revolutionary War and instrumental in the birth of our nation, George Washington was elected to be the first President of the United States in 1789.
+A leader of the American Revolutionary War and instrumental in the birth of our nation, George Washington was elected to be the 1st President of the United States in 1789.
 He was reluctant to take the position knowing the challenges the new nation would face and feared he wasn’t the right man for the job.
 Washington was unanimously elected by the 69 electors to lead the new United States of American.
 He was president from 1789 to 1797.

 The Second Face – Thomas Jefferson

-- The carving of Thomas Jefferson’s face on the mountain originally began on the opposite side of George Washington.
+• The carving of Thomas Jefferson’s face on the mountain originally began on the opposite side of George Washington.

-- After 18 months carvers realized the granite on that part of the mountain was not suitable for carving.
-Jefferson’s partially carved face was blasted off with dynamite and carving began on the other side of Washington – where you see it now.
+• After 18 months carvers realized the granite on that part of the mountain was not suitable for carving.
+Jefferson’s partially carved face was blasted off with dynamite and carving began on the other side of Washington – where you see it today.

-- The Jefferson carving was dedicated on August 30, 1936 with President Franklin D. Roosevelt in attendance.
+• The Jefferson carving was dedicated on August 30, 1936 with President Franklin D. Roosevelt in attendance.

 Why he made the mountain:

-Serving as the third President of the United States from 1801 to 1809, Thomas Jefferson was also one of the authors of the Declaration of Independence.
+Serving as the 3rd President of the United States from 1801 to 1809, Thomas Jefferson was also one of the authors of the Declaration of Independence.
 Jefferson is credited with inspiring democracy and the western expansion of the country.
 In 1803, Jefferson purchased the Louisiana Territory (which included most of present-day South Dakota) from France for $15 million.
 The expansion doubled the size of our country, prompting Jefferson to send Lewis and Clark on their famed expedition to explore and map out the new territory.

 The Third Face – Theodore Roosevelt

-- Theodore Roosevelt’s face was the last to be carved on Mount Rushmore.
+• Theodore Roosevelt’s face was the last to be carved on Mount Rushmore.

-- The Roosevelt carving was dedicated on July 2, 1939.
+• The Roosevelt carving was dedicated on July 2, 1939.

 Why he made the mountain: